Skip to Content

 UNESCO

 Also near Ephesus is a small stone structure discovered in the 19th century, considered the Virgin Mary's last home.
-The building now functions as a small chapel, so it's possible to go inside.
+The building now functions as a small chapel, so going inside is possible.

 Pamukkale